Quantile Markov Decision Process: Introduction

 \section{Introduction}

 The problem of sequential decision making has been widely studied in the fields of operations research, management science, artificial intelligence, and stochastic control.
-A Markov decision process (MDP) is one important framework for addressing such problems.
+Markov decision processes (MDPs) are one important framework for addressing such problems.
 In the traditional MDP setting, an agent sequentially performs actions based on information about the current state and then obtains rewards based on the action and state.
 The goal of an MDP is to maximize the expected cumulative reward over a defined horizon which may be finite or infinite.

 In many applications, however, a decision maker may be interested in optimizing a specific quantile of the cumulative reward instead of its expectation.
-For example, a physician may want to determine the optimal drug regime for a risk-averse patient with the objective of maximizing the $0.10$ quantile of the cumulative reward; this is the cumulative improvement in health that is expected to occur with at least 90\% of chance for the patient \citep{beyerlein2014quantile}.
+For example, a physician may want to determine the optimal drug regime for a risk-averse patient with the objective of maximizing the $0.10$ quantile of the cumulative reward; this is the cumulative improvement in health that is expected to occur with at least 90\% probability for the patient \citep{beyerlein2014quantile}.
 A company such as Amazon that provides cloud computing services might want their cloud service to be optimized at the $0.01$ quantile \citep{DeCandia:2007:DAH:1323293.1294281}, meaning that the company strives to provide service that satisfies $99\%$ of its customers.
-In the finance industry, the quantile measure, referred as value at risk (VaR), has been used as a measure of capital adequacy \citep{Duffie97}.
-For example, the 1996 Market Risk Amendment to the Basle Accord officially used VaR for determining the market risk capital requirement \citep{Berkowitz2002}.

-The advantage of using a quantile objective lies in its focus on the distribution of rewards.
-The cumulative reward usually cannot be characterized by the expectation alone; distributions of cumulative reward with the same expectation may differ greatly in their lower or upper parts, especially when they are skewed.
+In the finance industry, the quantile measure, sometimes referred as value at risk (VaR), has been used as a measure of capital adequacy \citep{Duffie97}.
+For example, the 1996 Market Risk Amendment to the Basel Accord officially used VaR for determining the market risk capital requirement \citep{Berkowitz2002}.
+The advantage of a quantile objective lies in its focus on the distribution of rewards.
+The cumulative reward usually cannot be characterized by the expectation alone; distributions of cumulative reward with the same expectation may differ greatly in their lower or upper quantiles, especially when they are skewed.